dpnraj/Movie-Recommender-Chatbot/README.md

 # Movie-Roulette

-A hybrid movie recommender chatbot based on Python and Dialogflow which recommends 10 movies after getting the below items as input in the chatbot:
+A hybrid movie recommender chatbot for Telegram based on Python and Dialogflow which recommends 10 movies after getting the below items as input in the chatbot:

   1. Get 5 movie names that seem interesting to our user.
   2. Ask them to rate the 5 movies on a scale of 0.5 - 5.0 (eg: 0.5, 1.0, 1.5, etc)